Retail IT & Security

 Trigger: Inventory data mismatch causes stock and fulfillment confusion.

-First Response: Contain affected sync pathways, assign incident owner, and switch to controlled fallback process.
+First response: Contain affected sync pathways, assign incident owner, and switch to controlled fallback process.

 Stabilization: Reconcile inventory records, validate integration health, and improve monitoring thresholds.